Supplies and consultancy for sample preparation

 Analysts have gradually moved away from charcoal badge samplers for a number of reasons.
 They are less reliable than passive samplers and require desorption using a solvent – often CS2 – which is a laborious process requiring significantly more laboratory time per sample.
 The solvent desorption process introduces multiple points at which errors can occur, has a significant environmental impact and there are health and safety concerns.
 Each sampling badge can only be used once, which is an extra cost per analysis.

-If you have a sampling challenge you’d like to talk to the team about, get in touch at email@example.com
+To talk to the team about your sampling challenges, get in touch at firstname.lastname@example.org

 Meet the team